banecuk/NerdBox/README.md

 ### Adjusting for your CPU

 `kCores` must equal the number of logical processors reported by NerdWinSense.
 For a 12-core/24-thread CPU set it to `24`.
 Mismatches cause `Insufficient CPU load entries` warnings and missing thread bars.

+### kThreadsRefreshMs vs kRefreshMs

+These two constants are **independent**:

+- `kRefreshMs` — how often the background task performs an HTTP fetch and writes new data into `PcMetrics`.
+Reducing this makes data arrive more frequently.
+- `kThreadsRefreshMs` — how often the `ThreadsWidget` redraws.
+The EMA smoother only advances when new data actually arrives, so setting this lower than `kRefreshMs` adds animation smoothness without wasted work.

 ---